FREQUENTLY ASKED QUESTIONS

 Will the church building be open during the week?

-The church building will be open for specific Life Group meetings.
+The church building will be open for specific Life Group and Youth Group meetings.
 The church will not be open for impromptu gatherings.

 What alternatives do we have for gathering for worship and praise during this time?